Skip to content

 Haitian Women Liberators

 Anacaona: Cacique (Queen) of the Taíno people, the original habitants of the island of Hayti*.
 She was born into one of the five Caciques (kingdoms), Xaragua.
-Anacaona organized and lead numerous battles against the Spanish invaders.
+Anacaona organized and led numerous battles against the Spanish invaders.

 Suzanne Simone Baptiste: Partner caretaker of one of the most powerful man in Haitian and world history.